guildai/guildai/guild/tests/uat/guild-example-flags.md

     args-2              Use some CLI options and define defaults args-click-default  Use Click API to define CLI args-default        Use all CLI options
-    config              Use config file to define globals config-legacy       Use config file to define globals (legacy method) disabled            Disable flag imports
+    config              Use YAML config file to define globals config-2            Use JSON config file to define globals config-3            Use INI config file to define globals config-legacy       Use config file to define globals (legacy method) disabled            Disable flag imports
     global              Use a global dict for flag values